School Governor Vacancies - there is currently a vacancy for a co-opted governor and a parent governor

 The team are very proud of our school and the wonderful learning opportunities and experiences we provide.
 We put the children at the heart of everything we do and develop their strengths and talents, both academically and socially.

-Our last Ofsted report, carried out in January 2014, judged our school to be “Good”.
+Our last Ofsted report, carried out in September 2019, judged our school to be “Outstanding”.
 Included in the report was the following: “Parents, pupils and staff are very proud that the school feels like a family where everyone is cared for as an individual”.

 We value the contribution our parents make to all aspects of school life and look forward, with your support, to developing a close partnership between home and school.